Boundary amenability of $Out(F_N)$: Proof of the main theorem and applications

 Before proving Corollary~\ref{cor-hyp}, we establish the following consequence.

-\begin{cor} Let $G$ be a torsion-free group which is hyperbolic relative to a finite collection of finitely generated groups $\mathcal{P}:=\{P_1,\dots,P_k\}$. \\ Assume that for all $i\in\{1,\dots,k\}$, the groups $P_i$ and $\Out(P_i)$ are exact. \\ Then $\text{Out}(G,\mathcal{P})$ is exact. \\ In particular, the outer automorphism group of any torsion-free Gromov hyperbolic group (or more generally any toral relatively hyperbolic group) is exact. \end{cor}
+\begin{cor} Let $G$ be a torsion-free group which is hyperbolic relative to a finite family of finitely generated groups $\mathcal{P}:=\{P_1,\dots,P_k\}$. \\ Assume that for all $i\in\{1,\dots,k\}$, the groups $P_i$ and $\Out(P_i)$ are boundary amenable. \\ Then $\Out(G,\mathcal{P})$ is boundary amenable. \\ In particular, the outer automorphism group of any torsion-free Gromov hyperbolic group (or more generally any toral relatively hyperbolic group) is boundary amenable. \end{cor}

 \begin{proof} The first statement follows from Corollary~\ref{cor-hyp} as in Corollary~\ref{cor-main}.
 The application to torsion-free hyperbolic groups is immediate.
-The case of toral relatively hyperbolic groups follows from the fact that if some parabolic subgroup is isomorphic to $\mathbb{Z}^n$, then its outer automorphism group is linear, whence exact by \cite{GHW}; in addition, every automorphism of a toral relatively hyperbolic group permutes the conjugacy classes of all non-cyclic parabolic subgroups. \end{proof}
+The case of toral relatively hyperbolic groups follows from the fact that if some parabolic subgroup is isomorphic to $\mathbb{Z}^n$, then its outer automorphism group is linear, whence boundary amenable by \cite{GHW}; in addition, every automorphism of a toral relatively hyperbolic group permutes the conjugacy classes of all non-cyclic parabolic subgroups. \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor-hyp}] First assume that $G$ is freely indecomposable relative to the parabolic subgroups.
-This case follows easily from exactness of mapping class groups \cite{Kid,Ham} and JSJ theory \cite{Sela_JSJ,Lev,GL4} as we now explain.
-By \cite{GL4}, the group $\text{Out}(G,\mathcal{P}^{(t)})$ has a finite index subgroup that maps onto a product of mapping class groups of surfaces, with kernel contained in the group $\mathcal{T}$ of twists of the canonical elementary JSJ decomposition of $G$.
-The group $\mathcal{T}$ maps with abelian kernel to a direct product of copies of $P_i/Z(P_i)$ \cite[Appendix, Lemma~5]{Hae}, so $\calt$ is exact.
-By \cite{Kid,Ham}, the mapping class group of an orientable surface $S$ is exact.
+This case follows easily from boundary amenability of mapping class groups \cite{Kid,Ham} and JSJ theory \cite{Sela_JSJ,Lev,GL4} as we now explain.
+By \cite{GL4}, the group $\text{Out}(G,\mathcal{P}^{(\mathrm{t})})$ has a finite index subgroup that maps onto a product of mapping class groups of compact surfaces, with kernel contained in the group $\mathcal{T}$ of twists of the canonical elementary JSJ decomposition of $G$.
+The group $\mathcal{T}$ maps with abelian kernel to a direct product of copies of $P_i/Z(P_i)$ \cite[Appendix, Lemma~5]{Hae}, so $\calt$ is boundary amenable.
+By \cite{Kid,Ham}, the mapping class group of an orientable compact surface $S$ is boundary amenable.
 This also holds if $S$ is non-orientable because $\MCG(S)$ is commensurable to a subgroup of $\MCG(\Tilde S)$ where $\Tilde S$ is the orientation cover of $S$.
-Therefore, $\text{Out}(G,\mathcal{P}^{(t)})$ is exact.
+Therefore, $\text{Out}(G,\mathcal{P}^{(\mathrm{t})})$ is boundary amenable.